umbraco/UmbracoDocs/Reference/Security/Two-factor-authentication/index.md

 ### Notification when 2FA is requested for a member

 When a 2FA login is requested for a member, the `MemberTwoFactorRequestedNotification` is published.
-This notification can also be used to send the member a one-time password via e-mail or phone, even though these 2FA types are [not considered secure](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/mfa?view=aspnetcore-6.0#mfa-sms) as App Authentication, it is still a massive improvement compared to no 2FA.
+This notification can also be used to send the member a one-time password via e-mail or phone.
+Even though these 2FA types are [not considered secure](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/mfa?view=aspnetcore-6.0#mfa-sms) as App Authentication, it is still a massive improvement compared to no 2FA.

 ## Two-factor authentication for Users